therootcompany/greenlock-express.js/README.md

 letsencrypt certonly --standalone \
   --config-dir ~/letsencrypt/etc \
   --agree-tos --domains example.com --email user@example.com

+# Note: the '--webrootPath' option is also available if you don't want to shut down your webserver to get the cert.
 ```

-Note: the `--webrootPath` option is also available if you don't want to shut down your webserver to get the cert.

 ### Standalone